How to Create a LAGG with VLAN Tagging on Proxmox Server using a L2 Switch and OPNsense

 The “Port Priority” defaults to

 32768 but you can set it to a different value.
 Lower numbers indicate a higher priority.
 If you set them all to the same value, they will have the same priority.
 You could set them to different priorities so if one fails it will use the next highest priority.
-To be honest, I do not know why in this scenario the port priority would be important within a LAG because if it switches to another port when it dies or the cable goes bad, it does not matter to me which port is used as long as the rest of the LAG still functions properly.
+To be honest, I do not know why in this scenario the port priority would be important within a LAGG because if it switches to another port when it dies or the cable goes bad, it does not matter to me which port is used as long as the rest of the LAGG still functions properly.
 There may be valid reasons that I am not aware of.

 For the “Mode”, set it to